 this seems to be the way that security threats

 What of the future, though?
 Predicting how security threats will develop is almost impossible.
-Some commentators assumed that there would never be more than a few hundred viruses, and Microsoft’s Bill Gates declared that spam would no longer be a problem by 2006.
 It’s not clear where future threats will come from, or how serious they will be.
 What is clear is that whenever there is an opportunity for financial gain, hackers and criminals will attempt to access and misuse data.